g0morra/wp-file-upload/readme.txt

 Files by default are uploaded inside wp-content directory of your Wordpress website.
 To change it use attribute uploadpath.

+= Can I see and download the uploaded files? =

+Administrators can view all uploaded files together with associated field data from the plugin's Settings in Dashboard.
+There is also an article in www.iptanus.com for enabling a front-end file browser for logged users or guests.
+Better browsing capabilities under currently under development.

 = Are there filters to restrict uploaded content? =

 Yes, you can control allowed file size and file extensions by using the appropriate attribute (see Other Notes section).